DasDNS/Robotic_End_Effector_FYP/STM32F401CEU6_PlatformIO/INA226_Test_2/README.md

 ## 🧠 Project Overview

 The code dynamically detects the INA226 sensor over I2C, initializes it if found, and then prints measured values every second.
 The program uses the `INA226` library for easy communication with the sensor.
+A **Red LED with a 10 kΩ resistor** is connected in series as the test load.

 ---